alexiusvdt/csharp-template/README.md

 * Clone this repo & navigate to the root directory
 * open a command line prompt
-* install all packages with $npm install
-* build the project using $npm run build
+* build the project using $dotnet build
-* start a live server with $npm run start
+* execute code with $dotnet run

 dev note:
-* lint js files in src with $npm run lint (after writing more code)
+* to run tests, cd to the ProjectTests folder
-* run tests with Jest using $npm run test
+* enter $dotnet test to run tests

 ## Known Bugs